sam-bt/Seng202-Wine-Management-App/README.md

 WINO is designed for quick and hassle-free installation on kiosks, with straightforward setup procedures for administrators.

+# Admin Credentials
+The application ships with a default admin account.
+The username is 'admin' and the password is 'admin'.
+Upon first time log in, you will be prompted to change this password.

 ## Authors

 - SENG202 Teaching team